MichaelAlexanderBryant/simplyhired-eda/README.md

 ### scraping/scraper.py

-This Python script is used to scrape SimplyHired search results for "data science" job postings with a location set to "California".
+This Python script is used to scrape SimplyHired search results for "data science" job postings with a location set to "California."
 The output is a dataframe named raw_data.csv which is located in the scraping directory.

 ### data_cleaning/data_cleaning.py